Healthcare & Wellness

 Sensitive subject matter (stigma, legality), requiring trust-building with participants

-Collaborated with clinical advisors to define research objectives
+Research Planning: Collaborated with clinical advisors to define objectives and ensure regulatory compliance (HIPAA).
+Developed sensitive, semi-structured interview guides.

 How do patients determine the right dosage and routine?